Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Methods

-where $\odot$ is the transposed convolution operation, $W^\prime$ is decoder's weights, $b^\prime$ is bias vectors, and $\Psi$ is the sigmoid activation function.
-The unpooling is performed with switch variables~\cite{zeiler2011adaptive} such that it remembers the positions of the maximum values during the max-pooling operation.
-Within each neighborhood of $Z$, both value and location of maximum elements are recorded: pooled maps store values, while switches record the locations.
-The mean squared error~(MSE) is used to measure the reconstruction loss $L_r$:

-where $\lambda$ is the activity regularizer and $W$ are network weights.
-The latent vector $Z$ is feed into a fully-connected softmax layer for the classification, which maps a latent point $z_i$ into an output $f_b(z_i) \mapsto \hat y_i$ in the embedding space $Z$ by optimizing categorical cross-entropy~(CE) loss~(binary CE in case of binary classification) during back-propagation.
-The reconstruction loss and CE loss of CAE are combined and optimized jointly, during the backpropagation~\cite{karimBIB2020}:
+where $\lambda$ is the activity regularizer and $W$ is a vector containing network weights.
+Therefore, $h_{\theta}\left(g_{\phi}({X})\right)$ is equivalent to $\Psi \left(W^\prime * Z + b^\prime \right)$~\cite{karim2022explainable}, which makes ${X}^\prime=\Psi \left(W^\prime \odot Z + b^\prime \right)$, where $\odot$ is the transposed convolution operation, $W^\prime$ is decoder's weights, $b^\prime$ is bias vectors, and $\Psi$ is the sigmoid activation function.
+The unspooling is performed with switch variables~\cite{zeiler2011adaptive} to remember the positions of the maximum values during the max-pooling operation.
+Within each neighbourhood of $Z$, both value and location of maximum elements are recorded: pooled maps store values, while switches record the locations. $Z$ is feed into a fully-connected \emph{softmax} layer for the classification, which maps a latent point $z_i$ into an output $f_b(z_i) \mapsto \hat y_i$ in the embedding space $Z$ by optimizing categorical cross-entropy~(CE) loss~(binary CE in the case of binary classification) during back-propagation.
+Reconstruction- and CE loss of CAE are then combined and optimized jointly~\cite{karim2022explainable}:

-where $\alpha_{r}$ and $\alpha_{ce}$ are the regularization weights assigned to reconstruction and CE loss functions, respectively.
+where $\alpha_{r}$ and $\alpha_{ce}$ are the regularization weights for reconstruction and CE loss functions, respectively.

-\subsubsection{Interpreting black-box models}
+\subsection{Interpreting black-box models}

-We apply probing and perturbing techniques to interpret the black-box model.
+We apply probing, perturbing and model surrogation techniques to interpret the black-box model.